 I’m afraid saints and virgins don’t like to watch their church’s visitors send whatsapps or tweets while the priest is “summoning” the holy spirit.

 I guess they don’t have those gadgets yet up there.

-Indeed, some of the art pieces you can admire at churches are real masterwork pieces.
-As a devotion act, some of them occupy their base on bedrocks that, in some cases, some smart people use them as stands to get the ideal selfie.
+As a devotional act from their believers, some of these artworks occupy their base on bedrocks that, in some cases, some reckless people use them as stands to get the ideal selfie.

-For instance, in the main lobby of the “Santuario de Nuestra Señora de los Remedios” in the magic village of San Pedro Cholula, state of Puebla, there’s a monumental standing rock cross receiving the visitors.
+For instance, in the main lobby of the “Santuario de Nuestra Señora de los Remedios” in the magic village of San Pedro Cholula, state of Puebla, there’s a monumental standing rock cross receiving visitors.

 Not to forget to mention, please pay attention to your behavior inside the site.